nov314k/older-publications/README.md

-This is the home for some of my older publications.
+This is the home for some of my older publications, some of which are my 'knowledge modules'.